jbeck018/howlerops/backend-go/ENTERPRISE_SECURITY_GUIDE.md

 ## Overview

-SQL Studio provides enterprise-grade security features to protect your data and ensure compliance with industry standards.
+Howlerops provides enterprise-grade security features to protect your data and ensure compliance with industry standards.
 This guide covers the implementation and configuration of SSO, IP whitelisting, two-factor authentication, API key management, and security headers.

 ## Table of Contents